claudiood/airport-traffic-control-simulator/README.md

    ```bash
    ./main 5 3 5 2
    ```
-   This will make the system generate flights for 5 minutes, with 3 runways, 5 gates and 2 tower slots.
+   This will make the system generate flights for 5 minutes and the airport will have 3 runways, 5 gates and 2 tower slots.
 3. After the flight generation ends, the application keeps running until all threads (airplanes) finish their operations.

 ## Notes